-Technology is growing and so is the competition; people are getting way too much information on the Internet they want to acquire.
+Technology and competition are growing; people are getting too much information on the Internet they want to acquire.
 Be it movies, music, or heavy games, all need something.

 When downloading such things, getting a perfect speed or connection is not always a fortunate scenario.
 This is where a download manager comes to help you out.
 A download manager is a program that downloads files from the Internet to your local storage.

 Some download managers are designed to speed up the download process by downloading multiple files simultaneously.
-But, at the same time, some can resume broken downloads to save you from downloading from the beginning.
-As a user, you would want one that is good and reliable for downloading.
+But, simultaneously, some can resume broken downloads to save you from downloading from the beginning. ย As a user, you would want one that is good and reliable for downloading.

 Best Download Managers for Mac OS X

-As mac users, we all know our usual safari or browser’s download manager is weak in performance.
-If the connection cuts, they cannot reconnect it or fasten your downloads.
-So there is a need to know the best download managers for mac.
+As Mac users, we all know that our usual Safari or browser download manager is weak in performance.
+If the connection cuts, they cannot reconnect or fasten your downloads.
+So, there is a need to know the best download managers for Macs.

 1. FOLX Download Manager

-Folx Go is Undoubtedly my number 1 pic.
-Folx is a free (with IAP) download manager for Mac OS with a true Mac-style interface.
-It offers convenient download management, flexible settings, etc. In addition, Folx has a unique system of sorting and keeping the downloaded content.
+Folx Go is undoubtedly my number-one picture.
+It is a free (with IAP) download manager for Mac OS with a true Mac-style interface.
+Folx offers convenient download management, flexible settings, and a unique system for sorting and keeping downloaded content.

 In addition, it can download all file formats, even torrents; you can schedule downloads and pause and start them again, use tags to allocate files, and so much more comes with it when you especially go with the pro version.

-So Folx for mac is undoubtedly the best download manager for mac, housing all the features one can ask for.
-It is the IDM for mac users.
+Folx for Mac is undoubtedly the best download manager for Mac, housing all the features one could ask for.
+It is the IDM for Mac users.

 2. iGetter for Mac